universal-ctags/ctags-xparsers/README.md

 ctags-xparsers is an archive collecting minor external parsers for universal-ctags

-For trying you have to build universal-ctags cloned from its git repository first and understand "units" test harness of universal-ctags.
+For trying this archive, you have to build universal-ctags cloned from its git repository first and understand "units" test harness of universal-ctags.